aimacode/aima-exercises/README.md

 # Index of Files

 Here is a table of the latex and markdown version of the exercise files for *Artificial Intelligence: A Modern Approach,* with their respository location.
-Unimplemented files and the *future exercises* file are a good place for new contributors to start.
+The *future exercises* file is a good place for new contributors to start.

 | **Chapter** | **LaTex File** | **Status** | **Jupyter Notebook**| **Markdown** |
 |:------------|:---------------|:-----------|:-----------------|:-----------------|